 How to Change Audio Output in DaVinci Resolve - SIMPLE Fix!

-To change the audio output in DaVinci Resolve, begin by navigating to the Preferences menu and selecting the Video and Audio I/O tab.
+Tips on how to change the audio output in DaVinci Resolve.
+Begin by navigating to the Preferences menu and selecting the Video and Audio I/O tab.
 From there, you can choose the desired audio output device, such as speakers or headphones, and save the settings; a restart of DaVinci Resolve may be required to apply the changes.

 How To Fix No Sound In DaVinci Resolve - ALL POSSIBLE SOLUTIONS!